hande-qmc/hande/documentation/manual/input/calcs/fci.rst

 Full Configuration Interaction
 ==============================

-Calculate the ground state of a system via diagonalisation of the Hamiltonian matrix.
+Calculate the ground state of a system via a full diagonalisation of the Hamiltonian matrix.

 .. code-block:: lua